google-deepmind/alphafold/afdb/README.md

-fractionPlddtVeryLow   | `FLOAT64`       | Fraction of the residues in the prediction with pLDDT less than 50 gene                   | `STRING`        | The name of the gene if known, e.g. "COII" geneSynonyms           | `ARRAY<STRING>` | Additional synonyms for the gene globalMetricValue      | `FLOAT64`       | The mean pLDDT of this prediction latestVersion          | `INT64`         | The latest AFDB version for this prediction modelCreatedDate       | `DATE`          | The date of creation for this entry, e.g. "2022-06-01"
+fractionPlddtVeryLow   | `FLOAT64`       | Fraction of the residues in the prediction with pLDDT less than 50 gene                   | `STRING`        | The name of the gene if known, e.g. "COII" geneSynonyms           | `ARRAY<STRING>` | Additional synonyms for the gene isReferenceProteome    | `BOOL`          | Is this protein part of the reference proteome? isReviewed             | `BOOL`          | Has this protein been reviewed, i.e. is it part of SwissProt? globalMetricValue      | `FLOAT64`       | The mean pLDDT of this prediction latestVersion          | `INT64`         | The latest AFDB version for this prediction modelCreatedDate       | `DATE`          | The date of creation for this entry, e.g. "2022-06-01"